 The Berlin Fellowship

-Placing Germany’s human rights realities today into the context of its colonial history and the Holocaust
+The Berlin Fellowship ran from 2002 to 2021, placing Germany’s human rights realities into the context of its colonial history and the Holocaust

 For historical lessons in catastrophic human rights violations, there are few more powerful case studies than Germany.
-The Berlin Fellowship looks at the country’s past to better see its present.
+For two decades, the Berlin Fellowship looked at the country’s past to better see its present.
+In 2022, the Berlin Fellowship was replaced by the European Fellowship.

 A focal point of German colonialism, the Weimar Republic, National Socialism and the Cold War, the city does not only carry enormous historical significance.
 It continues to be a pivotal point for contemporary social justice struggles including the accommodation of asylum seekers fleeing more recent atrocities.

-Every day, Berlin Fellows meet and discuss with established activists, artists, experts and policymakers with diverse perspectives on social justice and human rights.
+Every day, Berlin Fellows met and discusssed with established activists, artists, experts and policymakers with diverse perspectives on social justice and human rights.

 Inside the Fellowship via Facebook Livestream

-After the month in Berlin, our Fellows run impactful Action Projects in their own communities.
+After the month in Berlin, our Fellows ran impactful Action Projects in their own communities.

 BME Student Empowerment Workshops